The Best Time to Visit Ireland Might Not Be St. Patrick’s Day

 Profit and prosper with the best of expert advice - straight to your e-mail.

 May offers a sweet spot of pleasant weather, longer daylight hours and fewer crowds compared to peak summer months.
 Rainfall is lower, and the lush landscapes of Ireland are in full bloom.
-Visiting in the spring offers the perfect opportunity to catch a football match or wander through the gardens of the Powerscourt Estate when the weather is mild and pleasant.

 The people of Ireland are incredibly warm and welcoming, and its rich history seamlessly blends with modern conveniences, making it one of my favorite destinations to return to.
-If you're planning a trip to the Emerald Isle, I’ll walk you through everything you need to know before you go.
+If you're planning a trip to the Emerald Isle, I’ll walk you through what you need to know before you go.

 Do you need a visa to visit Ireland?
 Passport and entry requirements explained